libretro/libretro-uae/README.md

 Some games use mouse instead of joystick.
 D-Pad can be switched between joystick and mouse control in several ways:

-- Use the core option: `Quick Menu -> Options -> RetroPad Joystick/Mouse`
+- Use the core option: `Quick Menu > Core Options > RetroPad Joystick/Mouse`
 - Bring up the virtual keyboard with `Select` button, and press the key labeled `J/M`
 - Press the default keyboard shortcut `Right Control`
-- Assign `Switch Joystick/Mouse` to any RetroPad button under `Quick Menu -> Options`
+- Assign `Switch Joystick/Mouse` to any RetroPad button under `Quick Menu > Core Options`

 ## Configuration